We use cookies to provide the best site experience.

 New distribution channels and high seizures

+Similarly, recent FINMA follow-up regulations illustrate Switzerland’s ongoing approach to tightening oversight across sensitive sectors, including therapeutic products.
 In 2019 the distributing channels of counterfeit and substandard medicines changed.
 Indian-made products often shipped through hubs in Poland, Singapore, and the UK.
 Unsuitable transit routes affect the stability and effectiveness of medications.
 High humidity and ambient temperature during transportation and storage of medicines pose an additional danger to human health.
+In parallel sectors, shifts like the LIBOR replacement FINMA initiative show how regulatory bodies adapt to global changes to maintain market stability.

 illegal inflow of medicinal products in Switzerland